MbyteUriel845/sci4all/README.md

 # marketplace-open-science-projects

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite

 ## Recommended IDE Setup